annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/README.md

 6.Press Enter, enter the password for your sudo access

-7. Your screen will ask for a text that will be transmitted to a morse code!
+7.Your screen will ask for a text that will be transmitted to a morse code!
 Type something in!

  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python8.jpg)

  ![](https://github.com/annahothai/Morse-Code-Transmitter-on-Raspberry-Pi/blob/master/Python%20Scripting%20Images/Python9.jpg)

 8. The LED will blink morse code!
  Here's a [video](https://youtu.be/c72rko-nqZQ) of it blinking!
 (Yes, I realize I filmed vertically, who cares.
 The video quality isn't super good.)